-FIG. 4.
-Foreground residuals present in the cleaned CMB maps after the parametric component separation.
-The panels correspond to the three different scaling laws considered in this work.
-The results shown in orange are obtained using the semianalytic method proposed in this work with the solid orange lines showing the ensemble-averaged residuals and the shaded orange areas depicting the 2σ scatter.
-The grey lines show the residuals computed case by case for each of the simulations and the thick, dashed lines show their averages.
-The theoretical B-mode spectra showing the primordial ($r = 10^{-3}$; dark blue line), lensing (dashed black line), and total (thick black line) are also shown for reference.
-The three models represent cases with dominant statistical residuals (left), dominant systematic residuals (right), and comparable statistical and systematic residuals (middle).
-For comparison the red-shaded band shows the total, dust plus synchrotron, foreground signal at 150 GHz.
+FIG. 4: Foreground residuals present in the cleaned CMB maps after the parametric component separation.
+The panels corresponds to the three different scaling laws considered in this work.
+The results shown in orange are obtained using the semi-analytic method proposed in this work with the solid orange lines showing the ensemble-averaged residuals and the shaded orange areas depicting the 2σ scatter.
+The grey lines show the residuals computed case-by-case for each of the simulations and the thick, dashed lines show their averages.
+The theoretical B-mode spectra showing the primordial ($r = 10^{-3}$), dark blue line, lensing, dashed black, and total, thick black line, are also shown for reference.
+The three models represent cases with dominant statistical residuals, left panel, dominant systematic residuals, right panel, and comparable statistical and systematic residuals, middle panel.
+For comparison the red-shaded band shows the total, dust plus synchrotron, foreground signal at 150GHz.
 Only the low- l residuals are shown here.

-FIG. 5.
-Forecasted constraints on the tensor-to-scalar ratio parameter, r, derived from foreground-cleaned CMB maps derived for the multifrequency observation studied here.
+FIG. 5: Forecasted constraints on the tensor-to-scalar ratio parameter, r, derived from foreground-cleaned CMB maps derived for the multi-frequency observation studied here.
 The orange solid lines show the likelihoods on r averaged over the statistical ensemble of noise and CMB realizations estimated using Eq.
 (35).
-The black, thick, dashed lines show the results of the Gaussian approximation with the average and variance computed semianalytically as described in this work.
-The histograms show results of an end-to-end analysis of the putative, simulated data sets involving random realizations of the instrumental noise and CMB signal and the foreground contributions as used in the semianalytic approach.
+The black, thick, dashed lines show the results of the Gaussian approximation with the average and variance computed semi-analytically as described in this work.
+The histograms show results of an end-to-end analysis of the putative, simulated data sets involving random realizations of the instrumental noise and CMB signal and the foreground contributions as used in the semi-analytic approach.
 The results in the left panel show no bias in the estimated value of r.
-The bias in the middle panel though formally nonzero is negligible as compared to the statistical error.
+The bias in the middle panel though formally non-zero is negligible as compared to the statistical error.
 In contrast, the bias seen in the rightmost panel is significant as compared to the true value of r and the estimated statistical uncertainty.
-These results demonstrate an excellent agreement between our semianalytic approach and the full computation with the Gaussian approximation being, however, more permissive as far as low values of r are concerned.
+These results demonstrate an excellent agreement between our semi-analytic approach and the full computation with the Gaussian approximation being, however, more permissive as far as low values of r are concerned.